stormysmoke/certs/README.md

 The private key files in this repository are encrypted with PGP using [git-secret](https://github.com/sobolevn/git-secret).

+git-secret requires [GnuPG](https://www.gnupg.org/) to be installed on the local system.

+For compatibility across machines and operating systems, use **GnuPG 1.4** (for example, GnuPG 1.4.20), and not a higher version.

 ## Other ways to get free public key certificates